GSA/fpki-guides/_announcements/01_apple_common_removal.md

 ### macOS
 The following guidance can be used by administrators to redistribute COMMON into the macOS Trust Store's "System" Keychain.
-The System Keychain is comparable to the Microsoft Windows "Local Machine" certificate store.

 *Note:* In all instances below, replace {DOWNLOAD_LOCATION} with your preferred file download location (e.g., /Users/Sam.Jackson/Downloads).

 #### Download and verify a copy of COMMON's certificate.
 Three options for obtaining COMMON's certificate file are presented below:

 ##### Download option #1 - Using a web browser
 1. Open the web browser of your choice
 2. Navigate to http://http.fpki.gov/fcpca/fcpca.crt
 3. When prompted, save the certificate file to your preferred download location.

 ##### Download option #2 - Using Terminal
 1. Open Terminal.